Reaching net-zero by 2050

 In actuality, "Green Ammonia" is a primary driver to drive untold additional renewable energy to the grid where it could not otherwise be managed.
 That is the whole point of renewably producing ammonia via hydrolysis in regions with surplus renewable energy potential, such as Saudi Arabia and Australia, enabling the "shipping of sunshine" to renewably poor Japan, the EU, etc.

-This is not true—while we are pioneering the co-firing of ammonia with coal in a step-by-step fashion and have achieved a 20% ammonia mixture, the goal is to achieve 100% ammonia mono-firing.
-Thus, co-firing of ammonia with coal is an intermediate step, not a permanent condition, that realistically considers the deployment of blue and green ammonia supply infrastructure to meet the demand for ammonia in the power sector.
+This is not true—while we are pioneering the ammonia combustion with coal in a step-by-step fashion and have achieved a 20% ammonia mixture, the goal is to achieve 100% ammonia mono-firing.
+Thus, ammonia combustion with coal is an intermediate step, not a permanent condition, that realistically considers the deployment of blue and green ammonia supply infrastructure to meet the demand for ammonia in the power sector.

 At a basic level, hydrogen and ammonia are both viable decarbonized fuel options.
 In most cases, ammonia is produced from hydrogen, resulting in an energy loss during conversion.
 Therefore, (gaseous) hydrogen has a cost advantage if it can be transported by pipeline.
 Ammonia is advantageous when used as an energy carrier to enable efficient, low-cost transport and storage of hydrogen.
 When transported by ship overseas, ammonia has a higher volumetric energy density than liquid hydrogen or organic hydrate, making it more efficient for transport and suitable for storage.

 *In addition, direct combustion of ammonia offers lower energy loss and cost than decomposing ammonia to extract and use hydrogen, furthermore, has cost advantages over liquid hydrogen and organic hydrite.